LeetLLM

 Quantization

-This reduction is critical for deployment economics.
-Completion traffic is usually memory-bandwidth-bound rather than pure-FLOP-bound, so quantization can improve both throughput and TTFT.
-In practice, it can make the difference between serving a mid-sized code model on one 24 GB to 48 GB GPU versus needing multi-GPU model parallelism, depending on the KV-cache budget and context length.
+This reduction matters for deployment economics.
+Token-by-token decode often puts pressure on memory bandwidth, so weight quantization can improve throughput and sometimes latency.
+TTFT can still be dominated by queueing, context length, and prefill work.
+Profile prefill and decode separately before claiming a win.
+In practice, weight compression can make the difference between serving a mid-sized code model on one 24 GB to 48 GB GPU versus needing multi-GPU model parallelism, depending on the KV-cache budget and context length.

 Techniques like GPTQ (General-purpose Quantization) allow this compression to happen post-training.
 This means you can take off-the-shelf open weights and compress them for your specific hardware limits without needing to run an expensive fine-tuning pass.